CTU-IIG/thermocam-pcb/README.md

 If you selected manual running of the eBUS daemon during installation, don't forget to run `service eBUSd start` before running the program.

+Alternatively, if you selected `auto` running during installation, the service may still not start properly on startup - to correct this, add runlevels at the following line to the daemon script located at `/etc/init.d`:

+`Default-Start:     2 3 4 5`

+Adding runlevels to the script will enable `update-rc.d` to work with it.

-### OpenCV 4
+### OpenCV

-Install OpenCV 4 for C++.
-There are many guides out there, I used [this](https://www.learnopencv.com/install-opencv-4-on-ubuntu-18-04/) one.
+For development, download and compile OpenCV source version 2.4 (the latest stable build on Ubuntu 16.04).
+For simply running the executable on an Ubuntu 16.04 machine it is enough to install the libopencv-dev library.

 ## Compilation

-Before running make, be sure to change the variables `WIC_HOME` and `EBUS_HOME` in the Makefile to the paths where you installed the WIC and eBUS SDK.
+Before running make, be sure to change the variables `WIC_HOME`, `EBUS_HOME` and `OPENCV_HOME` in the Makefile to the paths where you installed the WIC and eBUS SDK and OpenCV respectively.

 After this, the program can be simply compiled with running `make` in the project folder.